51

 Eleanor Kashouris

-Eleanor is senior research assistant at Northumbria, working with Dr Jason Scott on SAMueL-3, an NIHR funded project working to improve acute stroke care.
+Eleanor is senior research assistant at Northumbria, working with Professor Jason Scott on SAMueL-3.
+SAMueL-3 is an NIHR funded project in collaboration with Dr Michael Allen at the University of Exeter, working to improve acute stroke care.

-Before coming to Northumbria, Eleanor was Mildred Blaxter Postdoctoral Fellow at Newcastle University where she worked with Dr Gethin Rees to develop theorisation in the sociology of diagnosis in women's health.
+Before coming to Northumbria, Eleanor was Mildred Blaxter Postdoctoral Fellow in the Sociology of Health and Illness at Newcastle University where she worked with Dr Gethin Rees to develop the sociology of diagnosis in women's health.

 She has experience teaching on the Sociology of Health and Illness and Sociological theory within Sociology Departments and Medical Schools.